oestradiol/bsky-post-notifs-bot/README.md

 ### 2. Overall Description

-This **Bluesky Bot**, named **Watcher**, is designed to subscribe to post notifications from specific users on the Bluesky platform and notify listeners in real-time (check the next section if you plan on using this service!).
-Built using the [ATrium](https://github.com/sugyan/atrium) library, Watcher efficiently tracks posts and replies by interacting with the Bluesky API, checking each user only once every 15 seconds.

-Watcher is capable of monitoring multiple users simultaneously and employs [Tokio](https://tokio.rs/) to manage these tasks efficiently.
+This **Bluesky Bot**, named **Watcher**, is designed to subscribe to post notifications from users on Bluesky and notify listeners in real-time.
+Built using [ATrium](https://github.com/sugyan/atrium), Watcher tracks posts and replies by interacting with ATProto.
+It is capable of monitoring multiple users simultaneously and employs [Tokio](https://tokio.rs/) to manage tasks and threads efficiently.
 It also includes a logging system to track all events and operations.

-Utilizing Discord webhooks, Watcher sends real-time updates to a specified Discord channel, keeping the maintainer informed of important activities, including failures and changes in the watchlist.
+For the self-hosters and maintainers, there is a Discord webhook opt-in for the logging system.
+If you use it, it sends real-time updates to the webhook, keeping you informed of important events, including failures and changes to the watchlist.
 [The level of the logs can be configured with an environment variable](#52-environment-variables).
-Additionally, the bot features session caching to minimize repeated authentication.

 The bot is designed with robust error resilience, including a retry mechanism for API failures, connection issues, and invalid user inputs.
 This ensures continuous operation even in the face of temporary disruptions.

-This bot is developed on top of the latest version of Rust, that currently being 1.81.

 ### 2.1 How to Use

 The Watcher is operated directly through the Bluesky platform.
-Users can interact with the bot by sending specific commands via direct message (DM) to manage which users they want to watch for post notifications.
+Users can interact with it by sending specific commands via direct message (DM) to manage which users they want to watch for post notifications.

 #### Available Commands:

 - `!watch @user_1.handle @user_2.handle (...)`: Add one or more users to your watchlist.
 The bot will notify you whenever these users post or reply to posts.
-(NOTICE: Currently, listening to replies is not really implemented, but the bot is structured to allow for such as an opt-in.
-If you really want this feature, [feel free to contribute](#6-contributions)!)
+   - NOTICE: Currently, listening to replies is not really implemented, but the code is structured to allow for such feature.
+If you really want this, [feel free to contribute](#6-contributions)!

 - `!unwatch @user_1.handle @user_2.handle (...)`: Remove one or more users from your watchlist, stopping notifications for their posts or replies.